mljs/combinations/README.md

 ![image](https://user-images.githubusercontent.com/4118690/40847651-445ec4c2-65bd-11e8-86df-58a5c0f16c73.png)

 Very low memory footprint even if the number of combinations to generate is high.
-Thank to generators, you can iterate over all possible samples, without creating a very large array.
+Thanks to generators, you can iterate over all possible samples, without creating a very large array.

 ## Installation